sbarbett/ip_intelligence/README.md

 ip_intelligence
 ======================

-A Python library for the IP Intelligence API
+A Python library for the Neustar IP Intelligence API

 Dependencies
 =============